Trump Vs. Biden: Where They Stand on Health, Economy, More

 TRADE

-Trump views the signing of two major trade deals — an updated pact with Mexico and Canada, and phase one of a China agreement — as signature achievements of his presidency.
-U.S. and China signed phase one in January, less than two months before the coronavirus pandemic put an enormous strain on U.S.-Sino relations.
-Trump says phase one led to China buying roughly $200 billion over two years in U.S. agricultural products, energy and other American products.
+Trump views the signing of two major trade deals — an updated pact with Mexico and Canada and Phase 1 of a China agreement — as signature achievements of his presidency.
+U.S. and China signed Phase 1 in January, less than two months before the coronavirus pandemic put an enormous strain on U.S.-Sino relations.
+Trump says Phase 1 led to China buying roughly $200 billion over two years in U.S. agricultural products, energy and other American products.
 In return, the U.S. canceled planned U.S. tariffs on Chinese-made smartphones, toys and laptop computers.
 The U.S. also cut in half, to 7.5%, the tariff rate levied on $120 billion in other China imports.

 Biden has joined a growing bipartisan embrace of “fair trade” abroad — a twist on decades of “free trade” talk as Republican and Democratic administrations alike expanded international trade.
 Biden wants to juice U.S. manufacturing by directing $400 billion of federal government purchases to domestic firms (part of that for buying pandemic supplies) over a four-year term.
 He wants $300 billion in new support for U.S. technology firms’ research and development.
 Biden says the new domestic spending must come before he enters into any new international trade deals.
 He pledges tough negotiations with China, the world’s other economic superpower, on trade and intellectual property matters.
 China, like the U.S., is not yet a member of the Trans-Pacific Partnership, the multilateral trade agreement that Biden advocated for when he was vice president.